 - Popular Music and the Blues.
 The Blues and how modern pop music is a direct descendent of the Blues.
 As part of this module, pupils will learn how to play in the 12-bar blues style and will improvise using the Blues scale.
 The history of the Blues will be brought to life by exploring the deeper meaning and emotion portrayed in Blues songs.
 Following on from this, pupils will gain an insight into contemporary pop songs by playing and composing with common chord patterns and analysing pop songs.
 During this topic, pupils will also gain an insight into the world of the recording industry. - World Music.
-Pupils will be introduced to traditional music from cultures around the world.
-They will learn about different and exciting musical styles, instruments and cultures.
-They will learn to play music from around the world as a classroom ensemble. - Music Technology.
+Pupils will be introduced to traditional music from around the world.
+They will learn about different and exciting musical styles, instruments and cultures, performing together as a whole-class ensemble. - Music Technology.
 In the current digital age, computers play an increasingly important role in music making, both for performance and composition.
 Pupils will learn how to compose using notation software.
 This exciting software allows pupils to develop their knowledge of music notation and will play the music that they compose.
 Digital Audio Workstations (DAWs) are used extensively by popular musicians, studio engineers and right across the music industry.
-Pupils will learn how to record, edit, and mix samples to create their own popular songs. - Western Classical Music.
-Pupils will learn about the impact that music from the classical era had on music as we know it today.
-They will learn about some of the most famous composers, and about the way they composed and developed music, creating and performing a set of theme and variations.
-Pupils will gain an understanding of the cultural and social changes that were taking place during the classical era, and how this influenced the music they wrote.
+Pupils will learn how to record, edit, and mix samples to create their own popular songs using Soundtrap.
+During the course, pupils will also have the opportunity to experience making music in the studio using Logic Pro software.

+• Western Classical Music.
+Pupils will learn about the impact that music from the Classical and Romantic eras have had on music as we know it today.
+They will learn about famous composers and the way they composed and developed music.
+Pupils will learn about musical structures and programmatic music and how this influenced film music in the 20th and 21st centuries.